godotengine/godot-docs/classes/class_configfile.rst

 - :ref:`Variant<class_Variant>` **get_value** **(** :ref:`String<class_String>` section, :ref:`String<class_String>` key, :ref:`Variant<class_Variant>` default=null **)** const

 Returns the current value for the specified section and key.
-If the section and/or the key do not exist, the method returns the value of the optional ``default`` argument, or ``null`` if it is omitted.
+If either the section or the key do not exist, the method returns the fallback ``default`` value.
+If ``default`` is not specified or set to ``null``, an error is also raised.

 ----